danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 - Detecting gaps between belief and evidence
 - Identifying failures of assumption, not just failures of configuration

+**Not all beliefs are testable.** ICE focuses only on beliefs that *imply operational claims* — statements whose truth would require certain controls, behaviors, or outcomes to exist.
+These implications define the scope of testing and prevent infinite regress.

 This distinction became foundational.

 [Back to Table of Contents](#toc)